 Be sure that the container you choose has drainage holes

 Roma tomatoes don’t need too much space to grow, but you should give them a little breathing room.
 Leave a foot or two of space between each tomato plant for prime growing conditions.
 Here’s how to figure out how many tomato plants you’ll need for your family.

 Romas are compact, but can still benefit from staking.
 As soon as your tomato plants are tall enough, begin to stake them off the ground.
 You can use traditional tomato stakes or tomato cages to accomplish this pretty easily.

 Since these tomatoes are determinate, instead of ripening at various times throughout the season, all of your tomatoes will ripen at roughly the same time.
 They’ll be ready to harvest around three months after they’re first planted.

 Watch your tomatoes closely as they grow and give them special attention as they ripen, ensuring they receive enough water to thrive.

 Because they naturally contain less liquid than slicing tomatoes, Roma tomatoes are a perfect choice for drying.
-Sun-dried tomatoes are usually Romas.
+Sun-dried tomatoes are usually made from Romas.

-They also hold up well in fresh salsas.
-As you can see, there is no shortage of reasons to include a few Roma tomatoes in your garden!
+The properties of Roma tomatoes also make them a prime choice for canning and preserving.
+Give this tomato chutney a try.
+They hold up well in fresh salsas, too.
+As you can see, there is no shortage of reasons to include a few of these tomato plants in your garden!